YizhouCodes/Web-Game-Store/README.md

 4) Using 3rd party Django app like social-django or django-socialregisteration for 3rd party login (OpenID , Gmail)

-5) Edit Profile will be implemented from scretch
+5) Edit Profile will be implemented from scratch

 ****************************************************************************************************************

-Player Functionalities features:
+Player functionality features:

 1) URLs for Player functionalities
 	- home/
 	- game/<game_id>/<game_name>
 	- games

-In home url, player profile will be displayed and we will list Player's game, and player is able to remove game from the list.
+In home url, a player profile is displayed along with the games that the player in question owns.
+The user can remove these games from their list if they choose so.
-Also information about all bought games like Date, Price, Payment information will be shown.
-When user select a game in list, he will be redirected to game/<game_id>/<game_name> and can play the chosen game and add reviews and rating to the game.
-In game/<game_id>/<game_name> user can buy the game.
+The user also has access to a purchase history page.
+Upon selecting a game from their list, they will be redirected to game/<game_id>/<game_name> and can either proceed to play the chosen game or add textual reviews coupled with numeric ratings.
+In game/<game_id>/<game_name> the user can buy the game.
 In "games" URL user can see all the available games, and can filter or search games.

-** In home url, when user is not authenticated, searching for games is only allowed.
+** In home url, when user is not authenticated, only searching the games is permitted.

 2) This part will be implemented based on MVC (Model, View, Controller) pattern.

 ****************************************************************************************************************

-Developer functionalities features
+Developer functionality features

 1) URLs for Developer functionalities
 	- home/
 	- games/add/
 	- game/<game_id>/<game_name>

-In home url, developer profile, list of published game by developer will be displayed.
+In home url, developer profile, list of published games by the developer will be displayed.
-Also, developer can add the URL of the game and he/she wil be redirected to /games/add URL.
-In games/add URL, developer can add description and screenshots of the game, assign a category to the game, and set a price.
+Also, developer can add the URL of the game and they will be redirected to /games/add URL.
+In games/add URL, the developer can set the description and upload screenshots of the game, assign categories to the game, and set a price.
-In game/<game_id>/<game_name>, develper can manage the game like modifying the descriptions and screenshots, update game's URL or change price.
-On this page the developers see playe's reviews and can write a response to them.
-Here they also see sales statisctics.
+In game/<game_id>/<game_name>, the developer can manage the game by modifying the descriptions and screenshots, updating the game's URL or changing the price.
+On this page the developers see the player reviews and can write responses to them.
+Here they also see sales statistics.

 2) This part is implemented in the same pattern as player's functionalities.